 Living in the Hallway of a Mansion

 Imagine you live in a marvelous mansion.
-And, in this mansion, there is a main hallway with many doors.
+And, in this mansion, there is the main hallway with many doors.
 Behind them are rooms filled with treasures.
 Even though this is your house, your mansion, you live in the hallway.
 You know there are valuable things in the other rooms.
 But you live in the hallway without opening the doors.
 Wouldn’t this be a waste of a great opportunity?

 A Wasted Life